LumenRadio/mira-examples/fota_receiver_with_bootloader/README.md

 This example shows a complete FOTA process including upgrading of the application (without the softdevice) by a bootloader.

-This example only works on nRF52840.
+This example works on nRF52840 and nRF52832.

 The bootloader in this project is Nordic's Secure Bootloader with BLE support.